 - Lay the groundwork for continuing progress

 “It is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare.”

 Improved Employee Satisfaction

-One-day onsite instructor-led session that can be split into shorter sessions to accommodate schedules.
+One-to-Two-day onsite instructor-led sessions that can be split into shorter sessions to accommodate schedules.